bcgov/platform-services-registry/api/README.md

 Here is a sample on how a client may use the API.
 In this sample the client will trigger the API to update the provisioning status of namespaces.

-All client access is governed by Single Sign On (SSO) provided by Keycloak.
+All client access is governed by Single Sign On (SSO) provided by KeyCloak (KC).
 Clients are created in SSO with a shared secret that can be used to acquire a JWT for API access.

 Set the following environment variables with the credentials and URL provided to you.